 Kathy Hill, Process Manager, x6098, email@example.com: Kathy works with you to develop your project idea, research public funders, create a timeline for proposal preparation, interpret and explain funder guidelines, and assist with writing, editing, and formatting your professional proposal.
 Kathy organizes document flow and collaborates with you and all relevant stakeholders to assure proposal documents are completed with enough time for packaging and uploading as well as submission before the funder's deadline.

 Diane Farrell, Program Coordinator, x4065, firstname.lastname@example.org: Diane will register with federal agencies and upload documents to your electronic application.
 She gathers University documents, policies, and other information required by funders.
-She uploads finalized documents to your electronic application after your final review and approval, and then submits your proposal.
+She checks and uploads finalized documents to your electronic application and, after your final review and approval, then submits your proposal and confirms its receipt at the funder.
 (Often these uploads take several hours and, with some agencies, you do not get confirmation for days.)
 Grants.gov anticipates slower processing times due to increased activity on the system, so it is best that you plan to submit your grant at least 3-5 business days ahead of the due date.
-Diane also does the final check on the full proposal and packages the documentation for your awarded grant prior to its transition to the Controller's Office to fulfill fiscal responsibility.
+Diane also gathers and sends the documentation for your awarded grant to the Controller's Office to fulfill fiscal responsibility.

 Faith Gilbert, Compliance Coordinator, x4715, email@example.com: Faith acts as a resource advising faculty members on Institutional Review Board (IRB) and Responsible Conduct of Research (RCR) requirements.
 She oversees research compliance document work flow to ensure that G.U.'s IRB conducts reviews of submitted human subject research applications and that G.U.'s Institutional Animal Care and Use Committee (IACUC) conducts reviews of animal research applications in accordance with federal requirements, University policies and procedures, and accreditation standards.
 She supports faculty by facilitating and tracking the RCR training required by federal funding agencies.